nhpip/iex_history2/README.md

 # iex_history2
+Improved shell history withe variable binding persistance.

+* Saves shell history between sessions.
-Saves shell history and optionally variable bindings between shell sessions.
+* Saves the shell variable bindings between shell sessions.

-Allows the user to display history, and re-issue historic commands, made much simpler since the variable bindings are saved.
+* Navigation keys allow history traversal where multi-line pastes require a single key up/down.

-Imported short cuts allow searching, execution and editing of items in history.
+* Shortcut functions permit search, pasting, re-evaluation and editing of items in history.

-Navigation up and down recent history is also possible.
-Multi-line terms that were pasted into the shell can be navigated with a single up/down key.
-Once a term is selected it can be edited in situ or in an editor.
+* Editing can be done in-situ or in a text editor.
+* Shell variable bindings can be accessed outside of scope to assist in code debugging.
+* Can be enabled and state shared globally, or on individual shell sessions.

-For ease IExHistory2 can be enabled in `~/.iex.exs` for example:
+`IExHistory2` can be enabled in `~/.iex.exs` for example:

     Code.append_path("~/github/iex_history2/_build/dev/lib/iex_history2/ebin")
     IExHistory2.initialize(history_limit: 200, scope: :local, show_date: true, colors: [index: :red])

-`Code.append_path` may not be required depending on how the project is imported.
+Alternatively the project can be added as a `Mix` dependancy.

 ## Navigation Keys